rohith2025/Coursify-Backend/README.md

-# Coded for Fun in 3 Hours Without Proper File Structure
+# Backend Application Coded for Fun in 3 Hours Without Proper File Structure

 ## Disclaimer
 **Every single line of this code is handwritten** by me, and the project was built in 3 hours for fun without adhering to any specific file structure.